See How Christians in Egypt Show Their Love for the Cross with This Simple Tattoo

 In Egypt, it’s not uncommon to see Christians with tattoos on their wrists.
 Many Christians have them, even children who are elementary-aged.
 While we in the West might be uncomfortable to see such a young child receive a tattoo, this tradition goes back centuries in Egypt.

 Egypt changed from a Christian country to a Muslim country in the seventh century; according to some sources, the Christians who remained in Egypt were tattooed to show they were Christians and forced to pay a tax.
-The Coptic Christian community in Egypt has adopted the tattoo as a powerful tradition, changing its meaning into a radical expression of faithfulness in the middle of difficult situations.
+The Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian community in Egypt has adopted the tattoo as a powerful tradition, changing its meaning into a radical expression of faithfulness in the middle of difficult situations.

 The tattoos show that the bearer belongs to Jesus.
 To bear a symbol that will never go away means, no matter what, you carry with you a reminder of your commitment to God—and His commitment to you.
 The declaration of your faith is public and available for all to see; there is no hiding your allegiance to Christ when it’s permanently marked on your hand.